Today’s readings (click below to open in new tab/window):

 Praise and worship are essential to our relationship with God.
 Psalm 150 exemplifies praise for its own sake – not because of what God has done for us, but simply because God is worthy of praise.

 What do people value in a worship service?
 A majority of respondents to one survey claimed how it “made them feel” was most important.
 A close second was liking the musical style.
-Interesting results, considering the focus of our worship is supposed to be God, not ourselves.
+Interesting results, considering the focus of our worship is supposed to be God, not ourselves and our preferences.
 It can be easy to confuse closeness to God with good feelings.
 Services crossing the line into entertainment (or even group therapy) facilitate such confusion.
 Emotions heightened through catchy music and enthusiastic crowds are a spiritual hit that fade quickly.
 Focus on God, rather than on how the experience makes us feel, provides a deeper connection.

 “Hold on,” we might say, “isn’t my church supposed to fulfill me in some way?”
 That’s an awful lot to expect from one hour-long service.
 We are more likely to find fulfillment through participation in the life of a church community.
 We often let feelings dictate our actions, though actions powerfully influence our feelings.
 Sharing community actions of justice, love and mercy is a natural extension of Sunday worship – a chance to open ourselves up to God working in our lives, and the lives of others.
 We don’t develop our spiritual muscles when the church hands us lightweight sentiment, but when we engage in genuine praise and worship and do the rest of the heavy lifting ourselves.